mse-tsm-mobcom-class/mse-tsm-mobcom-project-quiz-m-m-dispenser/README.md

 ### Android App

+#### Prerequisites
+* Android smartphone with BLE, API Level 26+
+* Java Version VERSION_1_8
+* Gradle

+#### Building the app
+* Android Studio > Build > Make Project

+#### Running the app
+* Connect smartphone via USB
+* Android Studio > Run > Run 'app'

+#### Description
 The Android App consists of 3 activities.
 The main activity where the player can select the topic and number of questions he wants to answer, the quiz activity itself and the result activity where the quiz result is displayed with the leaderboard for the selected topic.
+There is also a login activity to connect the user to the firebase DB backend to load the questions, topic and save the user score.

 After logging in or creating an account, the user selects the topic and questions for this quiz round.
 The quiz can only start, when the app has successfully connected to the Candy dispenser via BLE connection, otherwise a toast appears so the user needs a connection first.
 The topics are pulled from the Firebase DB.